 When you think of Massachusetts, Red Sox mega fans, Harvard and Good Will Hunting might be the first things that come to mind.
 Maybe you’re privy to the forever chic holiday spots of Nantucket and Martha’s Vineyard, but outside of those destinations, it might not be immediately obvious that at large, there is a bevvy of stunning family beaches in Massachusetts.
 Whether North Shore beaches MA, South Shore beaches MA, or the handfuls in between, they’re just waiting for a visit.

-Massachusetts on it’s over 200 miles of coastline is home to a wide variety of landscapes that make for truly spectacular destinations.
+Massachusetts, on it’s over 200 miles of coastline, offers a wide variety of landscapes that make for truly spectacular destinations.
 The craggy granite boulders on the North Shore are a beautiful opposite from the sandy, soft dunes that roll through Cape Cod.
-Lively tide pools, incredible, fresh sea food, towering historic lighthouses, and really decent surf are but a few of the selling points of summering in Massachusetts.
+Lively tide pools, incredible, fresh seafood, towering historic lighthouses, and really decent surf are but a few of the selling points of summering in Massachusetts.
 We wanted to compile a list in no particular order of just a few Massachusetts beaches you should consider wandering off to, that are safe and amazing places with your little ones in tow.
-Here are some of the best family beaches in Massachusetts:
+Here are some of the best family beaches in the state of Massachusetts.

 Head of the Meadow, Truro

 Head of the Meadow is one of the quieter beaches in Truro, a village at the tip of the cape full of history, rolling dunes, and beautiful views.
-Head of the Meadow is one of the less densely visited beaches, meaning parking can be readily found, and 40 miles of serene beach are wide open for all your family’s lounging and strolling needs.
-You’ll feel safe knowing life guards post up here, avail to answer any questions about the old shipwrecks you may get lucky enough to catch a glimpse of off shore.
+This beach in Massachusetts is one of the less densely visited beaches, meaning parking can be readily found, and 40 miles of serene beach are wide open for all your family’s lounging and strolling needs.
+Typically, it's also one of the warmest beaches in Massachusetts.
+You’ll feel safe knowing lifeguards post up here, available to answer any questions about the old shipwrecks you may get lucky enough to catch a glimpse of offshore.
 Slather up in sunblock and gear yourself and your littles up in some good old fashioned swimsuits on this stretch of splendid beach.
 The novelty of shipwrecks alone make this one of the best family beaches in Massachusetts.

 Location: Off Rt.
 6 in Truro, Massachusetts